eclipse-tractusx/item-relationship-service/docs/concept/#333-Data-Sov-guardrails-presentation/#333-data-sovereignty-presentation.md

 - [ ] Part of the required logic for such a negotiation process is already available
 - [ ] Application Providers must ensure a proper negotiation process

-Core requirement for  data consumers
+Core requirement for  data consumers.
-- [ ] Establish a legally binding framework agreement
+- [ ] Establish a legally binding framework agreement.
-- [ ] Check whether Data Contract Offer matches Data Provider Offer
+- [ ] Check whether Data Contract Offer matches Data Provider Offer.

 1. Data provider: Selection of a data offer from Catalog offer
 2. Data provider: